Manchester derby 2016: Transforming City and the city

 However, in an age of growing discord between fan and player -- as both Iheanacho and Gundogan earn tens of thousands of dollars per week -- how has the club's investment in its future served the rest of Manchester?

-Working at Bonnies Cafe near the Eithad Campus, Sheila Duffy has experienced the fruits of the area's regeneration -- as well as the potential pitfalls of gentrification -- first-hand.
+Working at Bonnies Cafe near the Etihad Campus, Sheila Duffy has experienced the fruits of the area's regeneration -- as well as the potential pitfalls of gentrification -- first-hand.

 "We had drugs, street crime, everything like that, and nobody cared because it was derelict," she reflects.
 "The swimming baths were closed down, the youth club was shut.
 There was nothing for the kids so they'd be hanging around on street corners."